mrpositron/quantized-convolution/README.md

 ## 1. Naive implementation of convolution operation

-The algorithm that I used to perform convolution was im2col mentioned in [1].
-Simply speaking we transform the convolution operation using one big dot product.

-The code implementation can be found in the folder prob1.
+The algorithm to perform convolution was using im2col technique mentioned in [1].
+Simply speaking, transformations to the input and kernel matrices are made so that only one dot product is needed to compute convolution.
+The code implementation and additional details can be found in the folder prob1.

 ## 2. Quantizing the naive implementation of Convolution using lower precision data types.